Information Guide 2013 - 2014

 You will have a nine month “grace period” after you graduate, withdraw, leave school, or drop below half-time enrollment (less than six credits), before repayment of your Federal Perkins Loan and/or Nursing Student Loan begins.
 At the end of your grace period, interest begins to accrue and you will have up to 10 years to repay the loan.
 There is never any penalty for prepaying on your loans.
 The total cost of borrowing a Perkins or Nursing Loan based on an annual loan amount of $1,000 with the fixed interest rate of 5 percent over a ten year repayment period is $1,273.

-federal government pays interest on the loan (“subsidizes”) during
+the federal government pays interest on the loan (“subsidizes”) during authorized

-interest from the time the loan is disbursed until it is paid in full.
+charged interest from the time the loan is disbursed until it is paid in full.
+If

-If you allow the interest to accumulate, it will be capitalized, that
+you allow the interest to accumulate, it will be capitalized, that is, the interest

 term.
 You may receive both a Direct Subsidized Loan and a Direct Unsubsidized Loan for the same enrollment period.
 The type and amount of your Direct loan is determined by your financial need, class level, and dependency status.
 Graduate students are not eligible for Direct Subsidized Loans.